-Although Zwift is great for just jumping on the trainer and free-riding for fun, it’s also a powerful training tool with an abundance of workouts and structured, discipline-focussed training plans to help you take your fitness to the next level.
+Although Zwift is great for just jumping on the trainer and free-riding for fun, it’s also a powerful training tool with an abundance of workouts and training plans to help you take your fitness to the next level.

-As they’re all based around functional threshold power (FTP) – the maximum average power you can sustain for one hour – the training plans and workouts are all tailored specifically to your current level of fitness.
+Whether you ride road, gravel or mountain bikes (or a bit of everything) there’s a training plan suitable for you and, because they’re all based around functional threshold power (FTP) – the maximum average power you can sustain for one hour – the training plans and workouts are all tailored specifically to your current level of fitness.

 How to sign-up to Zwift

-Visit the Zwift website to sign-up for a free 7-day trial.
+Visit the Zwift website to sign up for a free 7-day trial.
 After your trial period ends, Zwift costs £12.99 / $14.99 per month.

 Rather than prescribing a set workout at a set time, all of the training plans on Zwift are flexible, meaning you can adjust them around your own schedule.

 Each workout will give you a window in which to complete any given session, meaning it’s much easier to fit around your personal schedule.
-You can also complete workouts outdoors – simply mark as ‘done outdoors’ on the plan in game.
+You can also complete workouts outdoors – simply mark as ‘done outdoors’ on the plan in-game.